 Study of the ways in which various aspects of French and Francophone cultures appear in different literary genres over certain periods of time.
 Emphasis is placed on reading and discussion of selected representative texts.
 May be repeated once for credit when topics vary.
-Required for major.
+Required for the major and minor.
 P-FRH 212 or 213 or 214; or POI.
 (CD)

 FRH 315.
-Introduction of French and Francophone Studies.
+Introduction to French and Francophone Studies.
 (3 h)

 Orientation in French and francophone cultures through their historical development and their various forms.
 Includes the study of literary, historical, and social texts, and possibly films, art, and music.
-Required for major.
+Required for the major and minor.
 Offered only once each academic year.
 (A student taking 350 as part of the Dijon program would receive credit for this course.
 Please see the description of the Dijon program for details.)
-P - FRH 200-level course or equivalent.
+P-FRH 200-level course or equivalent.
 (CD)

 FRH 319.
 Composition and Review of Grammar.
 (4 h)

 Systematic review of the fundamental principles of comparative grammar, with practical training in writing idiomatic French.
-Required for major.
+Required for the major and minor.
 P-FRH 200-level course or equivalent.

 FRH 320.
 French Conversation.
 (3 h)

 A language course based on cultural materials.
 Designed to perfect aural skills and oral proficiency by systematically increasing vocabulary and reinforcing command of specific grammatical points.
 Short written works are assigned.
 Exclusively for second-language learners.
 P-FRH 200-level course or equivalent.

 Introduction to translation strategies through theory and practice.
 Emphasis is placed on translation of a broad variety of texts, including different literary and journalistic modes.
 Attention is given to accuracy in vocabulary, structures, forms, and to cultural concerns.
 P-FRH 319 or POI.